DPA Program Eligibility

 - At closing, the borrower’s total debt-to-income ratio, including their monthly mortgage payment, should not exceed 45% DTI.

-- The borrower’s income must be at or below 120% of the Median Family Income (MFI) as defined by the U.S. Department of Housing and Urban Development (HUD).
+- The borrower’s income must fall below 120% of the Median Family Income (MFI) as defined by the U.S. Department of Housing and Urban Development (HUD) for their household size, and any co-borrower’s income will also be included.
+Children and additional dependents are incorporated into the household size.
 You can find the income charts for:

 - The borrower may not have had any charge-offs or delinquencies in the previous six months and must have a solid repayment history.